-Girl, your so good to be true, I can’t take my eyes off of you!
-That is the exact thought process when I made Chocolate Raspberry brownies.
+Girl, your so good to be true, I can't take my eyes off of you!
+That is the exact thought process when I made super moist chocolate raspberry brownies.
 They are just so decadent and pretty to the eye.
-In addition, they taste simply devine!
+In addition, they taste simply divine!

 The inspiration for this dessert came from the Great Wall of chocolate made at PF Chang's restaurant.
 A few weeks ago, me and my two youngest kiddos ordered carryout from there.